-JTNDaWZyYW1lJTIwd2lkdGglM0QlMjIxMDAlMjUlMjIlMjBoZWlnaHQlM0QlMjIxNjYlMjIlMjBzY3JvbGxpbmclM0QlMjJubyUyMiUyMGZyYW1lYm9yZGVyJTNEJTIybm8lMjIlMjBhbGxvdyUzRCUyMmF1dG9wbGF5JTIyJTIwc3JjJTNEJTIyaHR0cHMlM0ElMkYlMkZ3LnNvdW5kY2xvdWQuY29tJTJGcGxheWVyJTJGJTNGdXJsJTNEaHR0cHMlMjUzQSUyRiUyRmFwaS5zb3VuZGNsb3VkLmNvbSUyRnRyYWNrcyUyRjI2MTA4ODM0NiUyNmNvbG9yJTNEJTI1MjNkMTQwOTMlMjZhdXRvX3BsYXklM0RmYWxzZSUyNmhpZGVfcmVsYXRlZCUzRHRydWUlMjZzaG93X2NvbW1lbnRzJTNEZmFsc2UlMjZzaG93X3VzZXIlM0R0cnVlJTI2c2hvd19yZXBvc3RzJTNEZmFsc2UlMjZzaG93X3RlYXNlciUzRHRydWUlMjIlM0UlM0MlMkZpZnJhbWUlM0U=We all know that gone are the days when you can graduate with a high school diploma and get a good paying job.
+We all know that gone are the days when you can graduate with a high school diploma and get a good-paying job.
 If you don’t further your education after high school, your opportunities are very limited when it comes to career advancement.

 Then again, that doesn’t mean you should go to university and resign yourself to a post-grad life with $50,000 in student loans hanging over your head.

-To set yourself up for a successful career, you need to get a higher education, either at technical college or university, and you need to be smart with your money at the same time.
-That’s what college funding consultant Brad Baldridge shares as my guest on this podcast episode, and he has a wealth of knowledge when it comes to helping parents and their kids figure out a plan to afford post-secondary education.
+To set yourself up for a successful career, you need to get a higher education, either at a technical college or university, and you need to be smart with your money at the same time.
+That’s what college funding consultant Brad Baldridge shares as my guest on this podcast episode.
+He has a wealth of knowledge about helping parents and their kids figure out a plan to afford post-secondary education.

 - If you can, start saving for post-secondary education as soon as possible.
 If you’re a parent, start putting money away when your kids are still kids.
 If you’re a student and plan on putting yourself through school, get a part-time job as soon as you can work and be very diligent with saving every dollar you can (it worked for me!).